The advantages of a good appraisal system are that it will:

 How often should appraisals happen?

 Many businesses carry out an appraisal after a set period of time for new employees or those who have changed jobs within the company.
-After that, appraisals once or twice a year may be enough.
+After that, formal appraisal meetings once or twice a year may be enough.
 If it's twice a year, one option is that the first of the two appraisals is an 'interim appraisal' looking at objectives and/or competencies.
-It would also be ideal to address how to assist any shortcomings at the interim stage, with employee consent to any remedial steps.

-It is important that in addition to this you deal with issues of poor performance as part of your ongoing day to day management ie you should never leave this discussion until the annual or bi-annual appraisal meeting.
+It is important that you deal with issues of poor performance as part of your ongoing day to day management ie you should never leave this discussion until the annual or bi-annual appraisal meeting.

 Get it right from the start